The Monkey King (2014 film)

-The Monkey King is a 2014 Hong Kong-Chinese action-fantasy film directed by Soi Cheang and starring Donnie Yen as the titular protagonist Sun Wukong.
-Donnie Yen also serves as the film's action director.
+The Monkey King (also known as The Monkey King: Havoc in Heaven's Palace) is a 2014 action-fantasy film directed by Soi Cheang and starring Donnie Yen as the titular protagonist Sun Wukong.
+A Hong Kong-Chinese co-production, Yen also serves as the film's action director.
 The film co-stars Donald Chow, Aaron Kwok, Joe Chen and Peter Ho.